 Methodology

-Legal Templates surveyed over 10,000 used car buyers and sellers to capture insights into their experience with the used car market in the U.S. Irrelevant responses or significant outliers were excluded from the analysis.
-The data was captured from July 1, 2021, to June 30, 2022, across all US states.
-Our unique user research combined with a deep understanding of the legal space allows us to support people make legal decisions more easily.
+Legal Templates surveyed over 10,000 used car buyers and sellers across all US states from July 1, 2021, to June 30, 2022, to capture insights into their experience with the used car market in the U.S. Irrelevant responses or significant outliers were excluded from the analysis.
+Our unique user research, combined with a deep understanding of the legal space, allows us to help people make legal decisions more easily.